-Sharia law forms the basis of the legal system and is enforced through courts, police, and state security institutions.
+Sharia law forms the basis of Iran’s legal system and is enforced through courts, police, and state security institutions.
+It regulates religion, education, gender roles, personal attire, relationships, cultural expression, and daily public behavior nationwide.

 - Inheritance shares are generally half those of male relatives.